auth0/docs/articles/quickstart/backend/nodejs/01-authorization.md

 ### Install dependencies

-This guide shows you how to protect an Express API using the [express-oauth2-jwt-bearer](https://github.com/auth0/node-oauth2-jwt-bearer/tree/main/packages/express-oauth2-jwt-bearer) middleware.
+This guide shows you how to protect an Express API using the <a href="https://github.com/auth0/node-oauth2-jwt-bearer/tree/main/packages/express-oauth2-jwt-bearer" target="_blank">express-oauth2-jwt-bearer</a> middleware.

 First install the SDK using npm.